darkestb4light/proxycheck/README.md

 Connection: close
 ...
 ```
-We can see that either the specififed method (HEAD) is not implemented or allowed.
+We can see that either the specififed method (HEAD) is not implemented or it is not allowed.
 We issue the check again but leverage the HTTP GET (which is the current default) instead of the HEAD method.
-Verbosity level is omitted this time since we no longer need that level of detail:
+Note: The verbosity level is omitted since we no longer need the level of detail:
 ```
 proxycheck -H acuh -s localhost -p 8080 -r "www.foobar.com; http://www.example.com/some/page.html, www.google.com|www.bing.com;github.com"